theopechli/Cute_Framework_Odin/README.md

 ### Linux

+1. Run `./setup.sh` to generate the libraries needed to build and run the above example app.
+1. Run `./build_debug.sh` to build the app.
+1. Run `./run_debug.sh` to run the app.

+### Windows

-1. Run `./setup.sh`, which will generate the libraries needed to build and run the above example.
+1. Run `.\setup.bat` to generate the libraries needed to build and run the above example app.
-1. Build with `./build_debug.sh`.
+1. Run `.\build_debug.bat` to build the app.
-1. Run with `./run_debug.sh`.
+1. Run `.\run_debug.bat` to run the app.